POSTECH-IMLAB/DetectorWithFocus/README.md

     organization={IEEE}
   }
 ```
+### Performance

+We conduct the experiments in object detection with three applications: pedestrian detection, pose estimation, and object detection.

 ### Overall
 We propose ### Overalla simple and novel gradient normalization method by analyzing the gradient variation in the viewpoint of the classifier.